 Arab Media & Society accepts manuscript submissions of original research from academics, graduate students, and researchers.
-While the work may be abridged from a thesis or dissertation, submissions must be original and previously unpublished.
+While the work may be abridged from a thesis or dissertation, submissions must be original, previously unpublished, and not under review elsewhere.
 Manuscripts must be under 10 000 words, including all bibliographic material, and conform to the Chicago Manual of Style.
 Files should be in 12-point font, double spaced, and paginated.
 All submissions should include a brief abstract (maximum 150 words), keywords, and the name of author(s), title, affiliation, and contact information.
 Any figures or images should be sent as separate files.
 Manuscripts are to be submitted using our online form or sent as Word documents to email@example.com by the deadline stated in our Call for Papers.

 Arab Media & Society follows the double-blind process for review.
 Once a manuscript is deemed suitable for review, authors may expect to receive feedback within four weeks, although times may vary.
 Should a manuscript be recommended for publication with modifications, authors are expected to resend the amended manuscript within one to two weeks.
 The exact deadline will be set by the editor.
 Once a manuscript has been accepted and approved for publication, authors will be notified.